 What You Can Do to Help Stop Beach Littering

 As individuals, we contribute a huge portion of the volume of rubbish that ends up on shores and oceans.
-All of us accumulate and discard various items each day, and many tend to be irresponsible in disposing of their trash.
+We all accumulate and discard various items daily, and many tend to be irresponsible in disposing of their trash.

 Beach littering is destructive and should be put to an end.
 Here’s what you can do to help: